How many goats are there in Greece?

 There are about one billion goats worldwide, and the global goat population has more than doubled during the last four decades.
 According to the Food and Agriculture Organization, over 90\% of goats are found in developing countries; Asia has the largest proportion of the world’s goat population, followed by Africa (5).

-READ: How do you start a business problem solving?
+READ: How do you find the class of a div?

 Why are goats so important in Greece?